Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 The transition requires upfront investment before financial benefits materialize, creating a challenging period for practices making the shift.

-• Upfront investment required: Technology, care coordinators, and reporting infrastructure demand capital
+• Upfront investment required: A significant investment in technology, care coordinators, and reporting infrastructure is necessary to support the transition to value-based care.

 • Revenue uncertainty: Performance-based payments introduce income variability